egel-lang/egel/README.md

 If you set up your system correctly, you can run any of them with the command `egel example.eg`.

 Egel doesn't provide command line editing.
-For that, you might want to wrap it in `rlwrap` with the command
+You might want to wrap it with the command `alias egel="rlwrap egel"`.
-`alias egel=rlwrap egel`.

 Disclaimer
 ----------